 The honey lemon ice cubes are great for iced tea, too, and of course, naturally gluten free.

 A Note About Lemons…

 There can be a huge difference in the size of lemons.
 If a recipe says “the juice from one lemon”, this can be an issue.
-Depending on the size of the lemon, you could get from 1/4 to 1/2 cup, with an average largish lemon yielding around 1/3 cup.
+Depending on the size of the lemon, you could get from 1/4 to 1/2 cup of juice.
+An average largish lemon yields around 1/3 cup.